 How can you help your School Health Room provide the best possible care?

-- Advise the School Health Aide of any special health concerns.
+- Advise the School Health Aide and Public Health Nurse of any special health concerns.

 - Immediately notify the PE teacher if your child has any PE restrictions.